Skip to content

 In cases of recurrent prostate cancer, radiation therapy can be considered as a treatment option.
 The decision to repeat radiation therapy depends on various factors, including the location and extent of the recurrence, the patient’s overall health and the amount of radiation that was previously delivered to the rectum.

-While this prostate cancer therapy FAQ can be used as an educational resource, it is always important to consult with your doctor for personalized advice.
+While this prostate cancer therapy FAQ can be used as an educational resource, it is always important to consult your doctor for personalized advice.
 Your medical team is best equipped to address your unique concerns and develop a tailored treatment plan for the best possible outcomes.